Avokadoen/ecez/README.md

 // we filter out all monsters that might have the previously mentioned components if they also have
 // a SadTag or SickTag attached to the same entity var happy_healhy_monster_iter = try World.Query(
-    .{*Monster, HappyTag, HealthyTag},   // these are our include types .{SadTag, SickTag}                   // these are our exclude types ).submit(world, std.testing.allocator);
+    // notice that Monster components will be mutable through pointer semantics .{*Monster, HappyTag, HealthyTag},   // these are our include types .{SadTag, SickTag}                   // these are our exclude types ).submit(world, std.testing.allocator);